frankeng/CarlaSemiTruckTrailer/README.md

 [video](https://www.youtube.com/watch?v=sq825QASvZ4)

+Run it under windows 10 with carla 0.0.13 and unreal 4.26

-This version is still under construction.
+This version is still under construction!

 Problems: